-For each unit of study you will have several unit tutors.
+For most units of study you will have two or more unit tutors.
 Any questions that you have about your units of study should be directed in the first instance to your unit tutors.
-They should be your first point of contact for any matters regarding the unit, including feedback on final assignments.
+They should be your first point of contact for any matters regarding the unit, including feedback on assignment outlines, drafts or final assignments.
 Each unit of study also has a Unit Convenor who coordinates the unit overall.
-This person usually also contributes to teaching on the unit.
+This person also contributes to teaching on the unit.